 35

-BESS FIRES REPORTED WORLDWIDE
+BESS FIRES REPORTED IN THE USA

 FIRES AT CONVERGENT'S OWN SITES